Student Financial Aid

 Appeals will only be reviewed for the first 30 calendar days of the regular semester start date.
 The Financial Aid Suspension Appeal Form, the Academic Plan and the FAFSA must all be submitted within this deadline in order for the appeal to be reviewed.
 Appeals turned in after that time will be reviewed for a future term as specified on the Academic Plan.

 It is strongly recommended that all appeal forms be submitted as soon possible so that appeal results can be communicated to the student prior to the end of the 100% tuition and fee refund deadline.
 Students who have their appeal denied after the 100% tuition and fee refund deadline will be responsible for the full semester payment, including anybook or other charges incurred.

-The Financial Aid Academic Review Committee will consider the appeal and notify the student of the decision in writing.
+The Financial Aid Academic Review Committee will consider the appeal and Financial Aid staff will notify the student of the Committee’s decision in writing.
 Notification will occur no later than fifteen days after the FAFSA is on file, the Financial Aid Suspension Appeal Form and Academic Plan are received, or after all semester grades are in, whichever is later.
 If the appeal is approved but the student’s financial aid eligibility has not yet been determined, requested documents must be submitted in a timely manner and must be reviewed in order for the financial aid eligibility to be determined.